linuxserver/docker-transmission/README.md

 Webui is on port 9091, the settings.json file in /config has extra settings not available in the webui.
 Stop the container before editing it or any changes won't be saved.

-For users pulling an update and unable to access the webui setting you may need to set "rpc-host-whitelist-enabled": false, in /config/settings.json`

 If you choose to use transmission-web-control as your default UI, just note that the origional Web UI will not be available to you despite the button being present.

 ## Securing the webui with a username/password.